 You should consider the above symptoms as early warning signs and have your blood sugar tested.
 You have to maintain a healthy glucose level to remain healthy over your lifetime.
 We will discuss the proper blood tests later.

 Increase Risk of Heart Attack

 Blood sugar is a better indicator of potential heart attack than total cholesterol levels.
 Only about 50% of people with high cholesterol have a heart attack.
 This means people with no indication of high cholesterol, have as many heart attacks as people with high cholesterol.
-Blood sugar, on the other hand, shows the risk increases in direct proportion to how high your glucose rises over 4.6% in the HA1c test.
+Blood sugar levels, on the other hand, show the risk increases in direct proportion to how high your glucose rises over 4.6% in the HA1c test.
 This test shows how much glucose attaches to your blood cells over a three-month time frame, which indicates how often you have elevated glucose during that time frame.
-High blood sugar causes triglycerides to be stored in heart tissue which is why it is such a perfect indicator.
+High blood sugar levels cause triglycerides to be stored in heart tissue which is why it is such a perfect indicator.
 Unfortunately, these indicators are what doctors are currently treating as NORMAL levels.
 This is a direct conflict to all the studies showing the opposite.
 The education has not yet made it to mainstream health professionals, because most of the education comes from the pharmaceutical industry.
-The bottom line is you need to balance your blood sugar.
+The bottom line is you need to balance your blood sugar levels.

 Increase Risk of Developing Diabetes